 Do you agree?
-90% of businesses agree to this.
+90% of businesses agree with this.

 Social platforms help you connect with your customers, boost brand awareness, and increase your leads and sales.
-With more than three billion people across the globe using social media, it’s no passing trend.
+With close to five billion people across the globe using social media, it’s no passing trend.

 Social media has greatly transformed the business landscape.
 It is one of the most important aspects of digital marketing, which provides incredible benefits that help reach millions of customers worldwide.

 If you are a CEO or a small business owner, it is very important to know why you need to be on social media and how it is going to affect your business.

 There are several questions you must ask yourself before you plan your social media strategy

 - What are the channels where my customers are present?

 - What are the ways to target my audience on those channels?

 - What are my objectives and the RoI of the social media strategy?